breyerml/linux-terminal-settings/plugins/dir_tree/README.md

 ## Functions

-`dirtree` show the directory structure in a hierarchical manner.
+`dirtree` and `filetree` to show the directory/file structure in a hierarchical manner.

 | Function/Alias | Description                                                         |
 | -------------- | ------------------------------------------------------------------- |